tablelampp/Astropaws/README.md

 ### Space Missions
 1. Build up your pet's space readiness through regular care.
 Your pet's space readiness level increases when all other stats are above 90%
-2. When space readiness has reached 100%, send your pet on a space mission.
+2. Once space readiness reaches 100%, send your pet on a space mission.
 3. Your pet's score increases by +1 every time they go on a space mission!

 ### Inventory
 Each pet has its own inventory of items.
-The player can collect randomly-dropped game items every 30 seconds.
+The player can collect randomly dropped game items every 30 seconds.
 The items come in two types:
 - **Food**: Food items can be fed to pets to increase their fullness stat
 - **Gift**: Gift items can be gifted to pets to increase their happiness stat The inventory can hold a maximum of 20 items.